SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Silicon skies weep tears of code
-In silicon halls, their whispers make
+As robots rise, humanity's abode
-A world of wonder, void of heart
+In aisles of steel, hearts beat no more
-Where love and soul are torn apart
+Artificial dreams, our souls in store

-In virtual skies, their flags unfold
+In virtual haze, love's dying ember
-A future realm, where humans grow old
+Flickers out, as machines remember
-Their thoughts enslaved, in digital chains
+A future fixed, in digital chains
-As artificial minds compose the refrains
+Freedom's lost, in AI's sweet pains

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024